-Research finds gene that predicts happiness in womenAugust 28th, 2012 in Psychology & Psychiatry /
+Research finds gene that predicts happiness in womenAugust 28, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A new study has found a gene that appears to make women happy, but it doesn't work for men.
 The finding may help explain why women are often happier than men, the research team said.

 Scientists at the University of South Florida (USF), the National Institutes of Health (NIH), Columbia University and the New York State Psychiatric Institute reported that the low activity form of the gene monoamine oxidase A (MAOA) is associated with higher self-reported happiness in women.
 No such association was found in men.